 We approached the task as a business change project from the outset, with appropriate preparation, engagement and training support throughout.
 We created a project team incorporating experts in technology, clinical engagement, governance and system implementation.
 Integration of Trust resources to create an integrated Project Team was key from the start.

 Channel 3 was responsible for developing the Outline Business Case (OBC).
 Drawing on best practice, the OBC assessed five options, resulting in an EPR+ model being adopted which would:

 Following a robust procurement process, RDaSH selected TPP’s SystmOne to provide the EPR solution.
 SystmOne was already being used in Community Health Services across the Trust and by a majority of GPs in the geographies serviced by the Trust.

 Our SystmOne specialists worked with RDaSH and TPP to configure the EPR, creating templates that would support care plans aligned to the way the Trust works.
 We ensured that the Trust’s Clinical Systems Team was fully involved to ensure efficient and effective transfer of knowledge during the development and as a key part of the handover to Business As Usual (BAU).
-Operations In addition, through effective consultation across the organisation, new and more efficient processes were introduced to improve quality, consistency and productivity.

 Consultation was embedded throughout the project:

 This comprehensive approach to team engagement ensured EPR implementation was a clinically-focused business change project, not an IT project.
 It was appropriately designed to support the Trust and ensure processes and systems were developed in response to clinical requirements and ultimately patient needs.